Narzary

 Narzary, originally known as Narzihary (derived from Narzi meaning Mulukhiyah and Hari meaning Clan), is a prominent lineage or surname within the Boro community, an indigenous ethnic group primarily residing in the Northeastern region of India, particularly in the state of Assam.
 The Narzary clan holds significant cultural, social, and historical importance within the Boro community, and is considered one of the most esteemed clans among them.

 The Narjinari, or Narjinary are the alternative English spellings of the name, commonly used by the Boro community living in West Bengal and Nepal.

+Origin and Significance

+The name "Narzary" is believed to have originated from the Boro language, with "Narzi" referring to Mulukhiya, a traditional dried jute leaf dish called "Narzi Wngkhri", and "Hari" signifying clan.
+Over time, the name Narzary became prevalent among the members of this lineage.
+The Narzary clan has traditionally been associated with the cultivation of jute plants, a vital economic activity within the Boro community.
+Additionally, historical records suggest that the Narzary clan played a significant role in the economic life of the community, often serving as moneylenders.

 Notable people

 People with the surname Narzary who may or may not belong to this specific community include: